-If you would like to discuss any matter in the mean-time, please do not hesitate to contact Stephen Heanly.
+If you would like to discuss any matter in the mean-time, please do not hesitate to contact Kell Daniels.

 A future initiative will be to provide an online noticeboard for the local residents.

-The above image shows our Summer Hill Campus Students volunteering at the Salvation Army, Auburn during Service Week this year.
+The above image shows our Summer Hill Campus Students volunteering at the Salvation Army, Auburn during Service Week.